 Eventually, the final output appears in the screenshot shown below.

-- In a similar fashion, checking the Allow text to overflow shape returns the output shown below.
+- Similarly, checking the Allow text to overflow shape returns the output shown below.

-Read More: How to Edit Text Box in Excel (2 Simple Ways)
+Read More: How to Create Floating Text Box in Excel

 4. Changing Alignment and Text Direction